 - Real-time Data: Hevo’s real-time streaming architecture ensures that you move data from Shopify to BigQuery instantly, without any delay.
 This allows you to gain meaningful insights in real-time.

 - Reliable Data Load: Hevo’s fault-tolerant architecture ensures that your data is loaded consistently and reliably without any loss of data.

 - Scalability: Hevo is built to handle data of any scale.
 Additionally, Hevo can bring data from a multitude of data sources.
 Both these aspects ensure that Hevo can help you scale your data infrastructure as your data needs grow.

 The blog provided a brief introduction to Shopify and BigQuery.
 It also explained 2 step by step methods by which you can connect Shopify to BigQuery and transfer your data easily.
-The first method involves manually building custom code using RESTful APIs.
+The first method to set up Shopify to BigQuery integration involves manually building custom code using RESTful APIs.
 This method has certain limitations which were discussed in the previous section.Visit our Website to Explore Hevo

-The challenges of the first method can be avoided by implementing Hevo Data, which can automate the data transfer process using its No-code Data Pipeline.
+The challenges of the first method can be avoided by implementing Hevo Data, which can automate the data transfer process using its No-code Data Pipeline to load data from Shopify to BigQuery.
 Hevo provides a point and clicks interface that will allow you to move data without writing any code.
-Since Hevo is fully managed, the setup time is minimal and you will have your Shopify data in BigQuery in minutes.
+Since Hevo is fully managed, the setup time is minimal and you will have your data from Shopify to BigQuery in minutes.
 It helps transfer data from Shopify to a destination of your choice for free.

-Share your experience of this blog in the comments section!
+Share your experience of connecting Shopify to BigQuery in the comments section!